blageo/sethchat/README.md

 A self-hosted group chat application built with Go and WebSockets.
 Designed to be simple, lightweight, and deployable for small groups who want their own private chat without relying on third-party platforms.

-> ⚠️ **Note:** Communications are not yet end-to-end encrypted.
-Authentication is not yet implemented.
-Not recommended for sensitive communications at this stage.
+> ⚠️ **Note:** Communications are not end-to-end encrypted.
+Not recommended for sensitive communications.

 ---

 ## Features

 - Real-time messaging over WebSockets
+- User registration and login with bcrypt password hashing and session tokens
+- Persistent room membership — your joined rooms are remembered across sessions
-- Multiple chat rooms
+- Room sidebar with instant switching between rooms
+- Media sharing — attach images, GIFs, and videos; paste screenshots directly from clipboard
 - Server-side timestamps for accurate message ordering
 - Browser-based client — no install required for users
 - CLI client for terminal use
-- Join/leave room notifications
+- Optional TLS (HTTPS/WSS) support

 ## Project Structure